 The digital storytelling continues as the user moves about in the space and looks at the art from new physical angles or perspectives.
-Using the tablet as a guide, you can ‘peer’ over a brick wall in one painting, or behind the main subject in another.
+Using the tablet or smartphone as a guide, you can ‘peer’ over a brick wall in one painting, or behind the main subject in another.
 Take a step to the right or the left, and the art may well change as a result.
 The viewer is part of the art in that way, and the art itself is incomplete without such interaction.
 In fact, the AGO is putting floor stickers down to encourage visitors to step outside their comfort zone.

 “Yes, there are some ‘hidden gems’ in there,” Mayhew nods.
 “The more you move, the more you get.
 It is a new kind of interaction, so the viewer is no longer just a viewer, but an active participant.”

 Part of the reason any gallery or museum gets involved with digital technology is to have the visitor be more engaged, and spend more time there.
 Studies indicate the average time a gallery patron spends in front of a piece of art is like 17 or 18 seconds!